vgallet/workshop-kafka-streams/README.md

 ### User

 All financial operations are done between two users.
-Users are simply represented with a name and a location.
+Users are represented with a name and a location.
 You can take a look at the file [users.csv](java-producer/src/main/resources/users.csv).

 ```